CQC rated us as GOOD following visits in September 2017

 - Treat all patients and staff with dignity, respect and honesty.

 Our purpose is to provide people registered with the practice with personal health care of high quality and to seek continuous improvement on the health status of the practice population overall.
-We aim to achieve this by developing and maintaining a happy, sound practice which is responsive to peoples’ needs and expectations and which reflects whenever possible the latest advances in Primary Health Care.
-We ensure a robust Information Technology strategy is in place to support the business of Memorial Medical Centre.
+We aim to achieve this by developing and maintaining a happy, sound practice which is responsive to peoples’ needs and expectations and which reflects, whenever possible, the latest advances in Primary Health Care.

 Services Provided by Memorial Medical Centre to Patients